wamwangi-mathenge/meta-front-end-creating-arrays-and-objects/README.md

 4. Add a new car brand using the push() method.

-5. Use console.log to show the third item from the clothes array in the console.
+5. Use console.log to show the third item from the cars array in the console.

 6. Create a new empty object literal and assign it to the variable favCar.